FunnelKit gives you opt-in pages, sales pages, checkouts, order bumps, one-click upsells, and thank you pages to create your funnels in WordPress.

 #2: Create Your Own Funnel

-To create your own funnel, click on the Start from Scratch button:
+To create your own funnel, click on the Start from Blank button:

-On clicking it, a blank canvas will get imported.
+On clicking it, enter the name of your blank funnel.
 You can add whatever steps you want:

 You can add any step from the list and re-arrange them using drag & drop.